 This is the fifth article in a series about body alignment.
 Scroll down for the start of the article.

 - Is your balance worse on one side?
 Could alignment be the problem?
-This article describes the progressive deterioration I experienced over the course of, well, decades actually, but it seemed to accelerate in the last few years.
+Describes the progressive deterioration I experienced over the course of decades, slowly at first, then rapidly.
 My right leg mysteriously twisted inward and I lost my balance on that side.
-Figuring out what was happening to me was a long, frustrating and expensive process.
+Figuring out what was happening was a long, frustrating and expensive process.

 - If your body’s alignment is a problem, how will you know?
 In this article I tackle several topics, like does alignment even matter?
-The biggest message I hope you take from that article is that when we take a reductionist view of our injuries and pain points we miss the chance to make real and positive changes to our bodies.
+The biggest message I hope you take away is that when we take a reductionist view of our injuries and pain points we miss the chance to make long lasting changes to our bodies.

-- 12 Random Tips, Insights and Admonitions About Alignment [YOU ARE HERE] This is just a mash up of a bunch of things I’ve learned or have helped me during this process.
+- 12 Random Tips, Insights and Admonitions About Alignment [YOU ARE HERE] A mash up of things I’ve learned and things that have helped during this process.

 I need to get off the topic of alignment and back to talking about cross-country skiing, but there’s so much left to say.
 Here’s a mash up of tips, random thoughts and a little bit of ranting.